Do you really understand the concept of product value?

-There are two critical lenses through which a great PM needs to look to decide what functionality a product should have — value and complexity.
+There are two critical lenses a great product manager needs to look throguh to decide what functionality a product should have — value and complexity.

 Value might seem like a pretty straightforward concept, but let’s see what hides behind these five innocent letters.